Douglas Allen (philosopher): Education

-Allen received his Bachelor of Arts in Philosophy from Yale University in 1963 before spending a Fulbright year at Banaras Hindu University in India where he focused on classical Indian Philosophy.
-He then enrolled in Vanderbilt University and received his Master of Arts and Ph.D. in Philosophy in 1967 and 1971, respectively.
+Allen received his Bachelor of Arts in philosophy from Yale University in 1963 before spending a Fulbright year at Banaras Hindu University in India, where he focused on classical Indian philosophy.
+He then enrolled in Vanderbilt University and received his Master of Arts and Ph.D. in philosophy in 1967 and 1971, respectively.
+He also propounded the famous theory of "contract to status".

 Career

-Allen joined Southern Illinois University as an Instructor and Assistant Professor till 1972 and later taught for a year at Central Connecticut State as an Assistant Professor.
-In 1974, he joined the University of Maine and held appointments as Assistant Professor and Associate Professor before being promoted to Professor in 1981.
-In 2020, he was appointed as Professor Emeritus of Philosophy at the University of Maine.
-At University of Maine, he has been twice appointed as a Chairperson of Philosophy.
+Allen joined Southern Illinois University as an instructor and assistant professor till 1972 and later taught for a year at Central Connecticut State as an assistant professor.
+In 1974, he joined the University of Maine and held appointments as assistant professor and associate professor before being promoted to professor in 1981.
+In 2020, he was appointed as professor emeritus of philosophy at the University of Maine.
+At University of Maine, he has been twice appointed as a chairperson of philosophy.

 On October 2, 2017, Allen delivered a keynote address to the General Assembly of the United Nations on the UN International Day of Nonviolence on “Mahatma Gandhi on Violence and Nonviolence.